ohhsodead/arisen-studio/README.md

 [![GitHub Latest Release](https://img.shields.io/github/release/ohhsodead/ModioX.svg)](https://github.com/ohhsodead/ModioX/releases/) [![GitHub Downloads](https://img.shields.io/github/downloads/ohhsodead/ModioX/total.svg)](https://github.com/ohhsodead/ModioX/releases/) [![GitHub Open Issues](https://img.shields.io/github/issues/ohhsodead/ModioX.svg)](https://gitHub.com/ohhsodead/ModioX/issues/) [![GitHub Closed Issues](https://img.shields.io/github/issues-closed/ohhsodead/ModioX.svg)](https://github.com/ohhsodead/ModioX/issues?q=is%3Aissue+is%3Aclosed) [![Join our Discord](https://img.shields.io/badge/chat%20on-discord-7289DA)](https://discord.gg/FTCS3Xu)

 # ModioX
-An open source desktop application designed to easily browse through a regularly updated database of mods, game saves, homebrew, resources, themes and much more for the PlayStation 3.
+An open source desktop application designed to easily browse through a regularly updated database of mods, game saves, homebrew, resources, themes and much more for PlayStation 3 and Xbox 360.
 A library that is populated by myself, few friends and awesome contributors, so that all mods have been tested and verified.
-ModioX also acts as an FTP client to be able to install and uninstall files on-the-fly to your console.
+ModioX also acts as an FTP client to be able to install and uninstall directly to your console.
 Without the need for digging up old threads or using file managers - this aims to do everything for you.

-##### the only one of its kind...
+**the only one of its kind...**

 ![Main Form](https://raw.githubusercontent.com/ohhsodead/ModioX/master/.screenshots/demo/MainForm.png?raw=true)